-&lt;sup>6 Bernanke (2009a) first termed the Fed's approach to supporting credit markets as credit easing, and pointed out the conceptual distinction from the QEP, carried out by the BOJ from 2001 to 2006.
-Yellen (2009) also pointed out that "the differences outweigh the similarities" by comparing the current Fed's practice and the BOJ's experience, pointing the Fed's focus on the asset side of its balance sheet to improve credit flows in specific markets.
-In that context, Bean (2009) mentioned that the BOE's quantitative easing was differentiated from the BOJ's QEP by designing its asset purchase program to target the assets held primarily by the non-bank private sector.
+^{7.} Bernanke (2009a) first termed the Fed's approach to supporting credit markets "credit easing," and pointed out its conceptual distinction from the QEP, carried out by the BOJ from 2001 to 2006.
+Yellen (2009) also pointed out that "the differences outweigh the similarities" by comparing the Fed's practice and the BOJ's experience, citing the Fed's focus on the asset side of its balance sheet to improve credit flows in specific markets.
+In this context, Bean (2009) mentioned that the BOE's quantitative easing differed from the BOJ's QEP in designing its asset purchase program to target the assets held primarily by the nonbank private sector.